 Optimization of Geneticin Kill Curve for Shoot Development

 An antibiotic sensitivity assay was performed to determine the lethal concentration of geneticin for shoot selection in sugarcane genotype CoC671.
-Regenerated shoots (previously developed on geneticin-free medium) were transferred to E-1 medium (MS media enriched with 0.2 mg/l BAP) supplemented with geneticin at concentrations ranging from 0 to 50 mg/l.
+Regenerated shoots (previously developed on geneticin-free medium) were transferred to E-1 medium (MS media enriched with 0.2 mg/L BAP) supplemented with geneticin at concentrations ranging from 0 to 50 mg/l.
 A total of six treatments were established, each consisting of 30 shoots.

 Shoots were subcultured onto fresh medium every 10–12 days over six weeks.
 Shoot viability was assessed at the end of the experiment by recording the number of surviving and necrotic shoots, allowing evaluation of the optimal geneticin concentration for effective selection (Table 3).